KyleTryon/sentry-alert-tx-1/AlertTX-1/docs/UI_FRAMEWORK_GUIDE.md

-# Alert TX-1 UI Framework Guide
+# Alert TX-1 UI Framework Guide (Legacy Reference)

 ## Overview

-A simple, FlipperZero-inspired UI framework built for the ESP32-S3 Reverse TFT Feather.
-The system uses a clean, minimal approach with proven hardware integration for maximum reliability.

-**Status:** ✅ **Fully Functional** - Ready to use!
+⚠️ **LEGACY DOCUMENTATION** - This document describes the Phase 1 simple UI system.

+**Current Status:** The Alert TX-1 now uses a modern **Phase 2 Component-Based Architecture**.
+👉 **See [Phase 2 Implementation Complete](PHASE2_IMPLEMENTATION_COMPLETE.md) for current documentation.**

+This document is preserved for reference and understanding the evolution from simple to component-based architecture.

 ---